hiddenntreasure/Self-Driving-object/README.md

 ## 5.Driving_data.py:

-To get driving_data.py file [click here](https://github.com/hiddenntreasure/Self-Driving-object/blob/master/driving_data_py.ipynb)
+Then Run Load_batch_wise.ipynb file [click here](https://github.com/hiddenntreasure/Self-Driving-object/blob/master/Load%20batch%20wise.ipynb)

 - It also split the data.txt dataset into two train and test
 - Then LoadTrainBatch,LoadTestBatch is used to load batch data.